-The Connection Manager (fig. 2.2) is the central controller, a daemon managing the various wireless interfaces of the system and mapping application connections to those [14].
-The Connection Manager monitors both peer discovery and outgoing connection requests to implement On-Demand TCP, P-Handoff and Co-Link.
+The Connection Manager (fig. 2.3) is the central controller, a daemon managing the various wireless interfaces of the system and mapping application connections to those [13].
+The Connection Manager monitors both peer discovery and outgoing connection requests to implement On-Demand TCP and P-Handoff (section 2.2).